 The Company evaluated subsequent events through September 6, 2018, the date on which its unaudited interim consolidated financial statements were available to be issued.
-In connection with the reissuance of the unaudited interim consolidated financial statements, the Company has evaluated subsequent events through October 3, 2018, the date the unaudited interim consolidated financial statements were available to be reissued.
+In connection with the reissuance of the unaudited interim consolidated financial statements in Amendment No. 2 to the Registration Statement on Form S-1, the Company has evaluated subsequent events through October 1, 2018, the date the unaudited interim consolidated financial statements were available to be reissued.